PopGenClustering/Clumppling/README.md

 > Current version **v 0.1.0 (beta version)**.
 >
-> The current version has been tested on Windows 10 with Python 3.8.0.
+> The current version has been tested on Windows 10 with Python 3.8.0 and Ubuntu 20.04.5 LTS with Python 3.10.12.

 ## How to Install
 1. Install [Python3](https://www.python.org/downloads/).
 Versions above 3.7 are recommended.